What is in this booklet?

 What should I eat?

 A healthy diet will improve your chances of conceiving a baby and having a successful pregnancy.
-Fruit and vegetables contain nutrients, vitamins and minerals, and everyone should aim to have five items of fruit or vegetables every day.
+Fruit and vegetables contain nutrients, vitamins, and minerals, and everyone should aim to have five items of fruit or vegetables every day.
 Taking folic acid will reduce the risk of having a child with spina bifida, and this is given routinely to pregnant women.
 If you are planning to have a child then it is wise to start taking folic acid before conceiving the baby.
 Both smoking and alcohol have adverse effects on the unborn child, and both should be avoided.
-For general information on diet and arthritis see the arc booklet ‘Diet and Arthritis‘.

 Arthritis can upset not only a couple’s personal but also their sexual relationship.
 You can use the practical suggestions in this booklet to help resolve these problems.
 Resolving sexual difficulties depends on a mutually supportive relationship and your willingness to co-operate with one another to overcome problems.
 Many couples find that challenging arthritis together in this way improves all aspects of their relationship.
 If you are not currently in a relationship, communication is still an essential part of finding a partner and forming new relationships.